zonca/pelican_import_blogger_html/README.md

 the downside that our old posts will be more difficult to edit of course.

+It also supports download images locally, just add `--download_images` as command line argument.

 Run as:

     python pelican_import_blogger_html.py blogger_export_file.xml --output=mypelicansite/content/